shivshankardayal/full-website/algebra/source/prop_sol.rst

 .. math::
    a=bk\text{ and }c=dk;~e=fl\text{ and }g=hl

-Substituing these value for :math:`a, c, e \text{ and } g` we get both left hand side and right hand side equal to
+Substituting these value for :math:`a, c, e \text{ and } g` we get both left hand side and right hand side equal to

 .. math::
    \frac{kl+1}{kl-1}

-13. Proceeding similarly as prvious problems we can say that :math:`a=bk` and :math:`c=dk`.
+13. Proceeding similarly as previous problems we can say that :math:`a=bk` and :math:`c=dk`.
 Now substituting for :math:`a` and :math:`c` we get L.H.S. as

 .. math::